DestinyVolt/D-D/Squiddle/Squiddle.md

 When you reach 6th level, as an action, you can magically force a Large or smaller creature you can see within 60 feet of you to make a Constitution saving throw against your spell save DC.
 Unless the saving throw is a success, the creature is encased in a field of magical energy until the end of your next turn or until the creature takes any damage.
 While encased in this way, the creature is incapacitated and has a speed of 0.

 You can use this feature a number of times equal to your Intelligence modifier.
 You regain all expended uses when you finish a long rest.

+**Arcane Abeyance**
+At 10th level, when you cast a spell using a spell slot of 4th level or lower, you can condense the spell's magic into a mote.
+The spell is frozen in time at the moment of casting and held within a gray bead for 1 hour.
+A creature holding the bead can use its action to release the spell within, whereupon the bead disappears.
+The spell uses your spell attack bonus and save DC, and the spell treats the creature who released it as the caster for all other purposes.

+Once you create a bead with this feature, you can't do so again until you finish a short or long rest.

 **Cantrip Formulas:**
 You have scribed a set of arcane formulas in your spellbook that you can use to formulate a cantrip in your mind.
 Whenever you finish a long rest and consult those formulas in your spellbook, you can replace one wizard cantrip you know with another cantrip from the wizard spell list.